Joe0x7F/MCP9701A/README.md

 This project was created to help enigneers, technicians, and hobbyist quicky get the MCP9701A low voltage temperature sensor working in their own projects.

+The characteristic equation given below should make it easy for you to design your own circuits around this device.

 # Basic circuit used to test and gather characteristic data